-- (a) Advance Notice. - (1) Verbal Notice.
+(a) Advance Notice.

+(1) Verbal Notice.

 Unless an employer waives its employees' notice obligations described herein, A an employee shall provide at least verbal notice sufficient to make the employer aware that the employee needs CFRA-qualifying leave, and the anticipated timing and duration of the leave.
-The employee need not expressly assert rights under CFRA or

-FMLA, or even mention CFRA or FMLA, to meet the notice requirement; however, the employee must state the reason the leave is needed, such as, for example, the expected birth of a child or for medical treatment.
-The employer should inquire further of the employee if it is necessary to determine whether the employee is requesting have more information about whether CFRA leave is being sought by the employee and to obtain the necessary information concerning the leave (i.e., commencement date, expected duration, and other pertinent information). details of the leave to be taken.
+The employee need not expressly assert rights under CFRA or FMLA, or even mention CFRA or FMLA, to meet the notice requirement; however, the employee must state the reason the leave is needed, such as, for example, the expected birth of a child or for medical treatment.
+The mere mention of "vacation" or other paid time off does not render the notice insufficient, so long as the underlying reason for the request is CFRA-qualifying, and the employee communicates that reason to the employer.
+The employer should inquire further of the employee if it is-necessary to determine whether the employee is requesting have more information about whether CFRA leave is being sought by the employee and to obtain the necessary information concerning the leave (i.e., commencement date, expected duration, and other pertinentpermissible information).details of the leave to be taken.
+An employee has an obligation to respond to an employer's questions designed to determine whether an absence is potentially CFRA-qualifying.
+Failure to respond to permissible employer inquiries regarding the leave request may result in denial of CFRA protection if the employer is unable to determine whether the leave is CFRA-qualifying.

-- (A) Under all circumstances, it is the employer's responsibility to designate leave, paid or unpaid, as CFRA or CFRA/FMLA qualifying, based on information provided by the employee or the employee's spokesperson, and to give notice of the designation to the employee. - (B) Employers may not retroactively designate leave as CFRA leave after the employee has returned to work without the employee's consent, except under those same circumstances provided for in FMLA and its implementing regulations for retroactively counting leave as FMLA leave. - (2) 30 Days' Advance Notice.
+(A) Under all circumstances, it is the employer's responsibility to designate leave, paid or unpaid, as CFRA or CFRA/FMLA qualifying, based on information provided by the employee or the employee's spokesperson, and to give notice of the designation to the employee.

+(B) Employers may not retroactively designate leave as CFRA leave after the employee has returned to work without the employee's consent, except under those same circumstances provided for in FMLA and its implementing regulations for retroactively counting leave as FMLA leave.
+Employers may not retroactively designate leave as CFRA leave after the employee has returned to work, except with appropriate notice to the employee and where the employer's failure to timely designate does not cause harm or injury to the employee.

+(2) 30 Days' Advance Notice.